This engineering SEO case study will focus on one company and its products and services.

 On the plus side, these sectors tend to be less competitive and therefore need fewer links to rank.

 As the company runs more than ten websites, we aimed to have each guest post placement link to two sites.
 This has helped to manage the cost, as link building is a long term – sometimes never ending – task.

-As can been seen from the images in this post, their traffic from Google has kept increasing.
+As can be seen from the images in this post, their traffic from Google has kept increasing.
 These images are from SEMRush who have third party data – the actual increases are substantially higher.

 We also run all the Google AdWords campaigns for the company.
 All graphs show only Google organic traffic.